celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 ```
 ### BEFP verification
 Once a light node receives a `BadEncoding` fraud proof, it should:
-* verify that merkle proofs correspond to particular shares.
-If the merkle proof does not correspond to a share, then the BEFP is not valid.
+* verify that Merkle proofs correspond to particular shares.
+If the Merkle proof does not correspond to a share, then the BEFP is not valid.
-* using `BadEncoding.Shares`, light node should re-construct full row or column, compute its merkle root as in [rsmt2d](https://github.com/celestiaorg/rsmt2d/blob/master/extendeddatacrossword.go#L410) and compare it with merkle root that could be retrieved from the `DataAvailabilityHeader` inside the `ExtendedHeader`.
-If merkle roots do not match, then the BEFP is not valid.
+* using `BadEncoding.Shares`, light node should re-construct full row or column, compute its Merkle root as in [rsmt2d](https://github.com/celestiaorg/rsmt2d/blob/master/extendeddatacrossword.go#L410) and compare it with Merkle root that could be retrieved from the `DataAvailabilityHeader` inside the `ExtendedHeader`.
+If Merkle roots do not match, then the BEFP is not valid.

 3. All celestia-nodes should stop some dependent services upon receiving a legitimate BEFP:
 Both full and light nodes should stop `DAS`, `Syncer` and `SubmitTx` services.